pratikj17/crescendo/README.md

 | POST   | /api/v1/trainer| Register a new trainer |
 | POST   | /api/v1/admin  | Admin Login            |

 ### **File Uploads (upload branch)**
 | Method | Endpoint                | Description              |
 |--------|-------------------------|--------------------------|
 | POST   | /files/upload           | Upload a file to S3      |
 | GET    | /files/download/:fileKey| Generate download URL    |

+## AI Validator
+- Used to check the assignment format uploaded by student using LLM
+- Also displays the issues in the uploaded assignment